averycrespi/vtt-bridge/tests/README.md

 # Automation Tests

-> Note: see [DEVELOPERS.md](../DEVELOPERS.md) for information about test requirements and usage.

-Automation tests are written in Python and use the [Selenium](https://www.selenium.dev/) framework.
-The Python dependencies are isolated in a virtual environment.
-Browser logs are written to disk for debugging purposes.
+- Automation tests are written in Python and use the [Selenium](https://www.selenium.dev/) framework.
+- The Python dependencies are isolated in a virtual environment.
+- Browser logs are written to disk for debugging purposes.

 ## Overview